PowerGen optimizes power plant performance using NAG's Algorithms

 "Not only that, NAG has a reputation for high quality, tried and tested software that is well documented and supported by first class technical help, if required.
 In fact, whenever a mathematical operation of any complexity is required, we check to see whether there are NAG routines that can do the job."

 Today, PowerGen has developed boiler modelling software, incorporating NAG algorithms, that enables them to optimize the performance of their power plants based on specific criteria.

 If legislation and commercial pressures change, then the criteria for optimum performance will change and parameters have to be altered.
 Importantly, the model enables PowerGen to determine the effects on performance of these changes, before applying them to the actual power plant.
 Tests can be run quickly and cost effectively, so that the parameters can be set to achieve optimum performance based on specific criteria.

 Discussing the benefits of NAG and the contribution the company has made to PowerGen, Dr Mayes said: "There is no doubt that by using NAG products our development time for software applications involving complex mathematics has been reduced significantly.
 There is also a great comfort factor in using NAG software.
 We know their products are accurate, reliable and robust, and they will not fall down."

 The NAG Fortran Library contains over 1,700 complex and highly sophisticated user callable routines for mathematical and statistical computation, which many organisations integrate with a variety of applications including Visual Basic, VBA, Excel, Fortran and C/C++ programs.

-The routines cover the following areas: Eigenvalues and Eigenvectors; FFTs; Interpolation; Linear Algebra; Optimisation; Partial and Ordinary Differential Equations; Quadrature Curve and Surface Fitting; Random Number Generation; and, Statistics.
+The routines cover the following areas: Eigenvalues and Eigenvectors; FFTs; Interpolation; Linear Algebra; Optimization; Partial and Ordinary Differential Equations; Quadrature, Curve and Surface Fitting; Random Number Generation; and, Statistics.

 Dr Ian Mayes Senior Engineer